 — First of all, avoidance and compulsion are limiting, distressing, and exhausting.
 These are the obvious problems, which typically prompt people to seek treatment.

-— Avoidance and compulsion also backfire in that they lead the person to experience their most feared emotional state on an ongoing basis.
+— Avoidance and compulsion also backfire in that they lead the person to experience anxiety on an ongoing basis, because constantly protecting themselves from a threat entails constant mental engagement with that threat.

 — Finally, avoidance and compulsion prevent the individual from learning that they are safe without these strategies.